jenkinsci/datadog-plugin/README.md

 #### Logging

 Logging is done by utilizing the `java.util.Logger`, which follows the [best logging practices for Jenkins][6].

-To obtain logs, follow the directions in the [Jenkins logging documentation][6].
-When adding a logger, all Datadog plugin functions start with `org.datadog.jenkins.plugins.datadog.` and the function name you are after should autopopulate.
-As of this writing, the only function available was `org.datadog.jenkins.plugins.datadog.listeners.DatadogBuildListener`.
+The plugin automatically registers a custom logger named "Datadog Plugin Logs" that writes the plugin's logs with level `INFO` or higher.
+The custom logger registration can be disabled by setting the `DD_JENKINS_PLUGIN_LOG_RECORDER_ENABLED` environment variable to `false`.
+If you with to see the plugin logs with maximum detail, manually change the level of the custom logger to `ALL`.

 ## Customization